-Here are most commonly asked questions about the Play Therapy course at University of South Wales.
+Here are the most commonly asked questions about the MSc Play Therapy at University of South Wales.
 If you have any other questions, please feel free to contact us.

-What experience do I need to apply for the MSc Play Therapy course?
+What experience do I need to apply for the MSc Play Therapy?

 BAPT stipulate that all students need to demonstrate that they have relevant prior experience of working with children.
-Students with a relevant degree (including Psychology, Education, Early Years, Childhood Studies etc.) must demonstrate five years' worth of relevant experience, the majority of which is postgraduate experience.
+Students with a relevant degree (including, for example: Psychology, Education, Early Years, Childhood Studies) must demonstrate five years' worth of relevant experience, the majority of which is postgraduate experience.

-Students with a professional vocational qualification (including degrees in Paediatric Nursing, Teaching with QTS, Social Worker, Educational Psychologist etc.) are required to demonstrate two years' postgraduate experience.
+Students with a professional vocational qualification (including, for example: degrees in Paediatric Nursing, Teaching with QTS, Social Worker, Educational Psychologist, Occupational Therapy, Speech and Language Therapy) are required to demonstrate two years' postgraduate experience.

-Experience should include work with different client groups (e.g. children with behavioural difficulties, social or emotional difficulties, children with Special Educational Needs, Looked After Children, work with families etc.).
+Experience should ideally include work with different client groups (e.g. children with social or emotional difficulties, children who have developmental delay, children with different educational needs, children who are fostered or adopted, family support etc…).
 Voluntary work and part-time work is considered but must equate to full time equivalent experience.

-Previous students have gained employment in education and charity settings as well as independent practice.
+Previous students have gained employment in LA service provision, education and charity settings as well as independent practice.

 What qualifications do I need to apply?

 A degree in a relevant professional qualification, including, for example Paediatric Nursing, Social Work, Teaching with QTS, Social Worker, Educational Psychologist, Occupational Therapy, Speech and Language Therapy plus a minimum of two years’ post-graduation work experience.